GIfatahTH/states_rebuilder/examples/ex_007_2_clean_architecture_dane_mackier_app_with_fi/README.md

 For more detail on the implemented clean architecture read [this article](https://medium.com/flutter-community/clean-architecture-with-states-rebuilder-has-never-been-cleaner-6c9b91c3b9b6#a588)

->For this kind of architectures, you have to start codding from the domain because it is totally independent from other layers.
-Then, go up and code the service layer and the data_source and the infrastructure.
+>For this kind of architecture, you have to start codding from the domain because it is totally independent of other layers.
+Then, go up and code the service layer and the data_source, and the infrastructure.
 The UI layer is the last layer to code.

->Even if you want to understand an app scaffold around this kind of architecture, start understanding the domain then the service, that the data_source and infrastructure and end by understanding the UI part.
+>Even if you want to understand an app scaffold around this kind of architecture, start understanding the domain then the service, that the data_source and infrastructure, and end by understanding the UI part.

 # Domain
 ## Entities
 > Entities are immutable or mutable objects with unique IDs.
 They are the in-memory representation of the data that was retrieved from the persistence store (data_source).
 They must contain all the logic it controls.
-They should be validate just before persistance.
+They should be validated just before persistence.

 > Tip: use the dart data class generation extension to generate the data class.